Your Cart

 • Create satiety, aka feeling full

-How much protein/how many high-protein foods should you eat each day?
+How much protein should you eat each day?
+How many high-protein foods should you?

 Individual protein needs can vary based on factors such as someone’s age, sex, activity level and overall health.
 You should consult with a healthcare professional or a registered dietitian to determine the right amount of protein for your specific needs.